codetriplett/spective/README.md

 scene('16', 'image.jpg', {}); // create a sphere
 scnee('16.9', 'image.jpg', {}); // create a sphere with sharp edges
 scene('-16', 'image.jpg', {}); // create a skybox hemisphere

-// the higher the decimal after the first value for cylinders, cones and spheres, the sharper the edges will be
 ```

 ## Properties